|

 You want to avoid adding time to your drive as much as possible.
 One of the best ways to do that is to avoid driving through larger cities during rush hour.

 Obviously, this can’t always be avoided but it’s worth planning your route a bit beforehand and seeing where you might be and when.
+Maybe it’s waking up earlier to avoid morning traffic, or planning a longer dinner stop to avoid evening traffic.

 9. Leave As Early As Possible To Maximize Daylight Driving TIme